zyfccc/Spectral-Illumination-Correction-Achieving-Relative-Color-Constancy-Under-the-Spectral-Domain/README.md

 ## Publication

-Please cite it if you find our paper helpful:
+Please cite our paper if you find this work helpful:

 https://ieeexplore.ieee.org/document/8642637